 - Ancient Central American healers used special tools, such as this incense burner, to communicate with supernatural beings.

-The spiritual beliefs of ancient peoples of southern Central America are not completely understood, but it is clear from their art that certain animals were considered to possess great power.
-Like the eagle of the sky and the crocodile in water, the jaguar was the dominant creature of its habitat, the forest.
-Large jaguars can weigh 300 pounds; it is the largest cat species of the Western Hemisphere.
-Ancient Central Americans performed ritual ceremonies with effigies, ceramic images of the elite animals.
+- The spiritual beliefs of the ancient peoples of southern Central America are not completely understood, but it is clear from their art that certain animals were considered to possess great power.
+Like the eagle of the sky and the crocodile in water, the jaguar was the most powerful creature of its habitat, the forest.

 tags: repetition, pattern, environment, function, ceremony